mrgnhnt96/revali/doc-site/docs/constructs/revali_server/request/head-requests.md

 ## Lifecycle

-When a HEAD request is received by Revali, it will follow the same order as [an HTTP request lifecycle](../lifecycle-components/overview#lifecycle-order), the only difference is that the endpoint's handler function will not be executed (unless you have defined a handler function for HEAD requests).
+When a HEAD request is received by Revali, it will follow the same order as [an HTTP request lifecycle][lifecycle-order], the only difference is that the endpoint's handler function will not be executed (unless you have defined a handler function for HEAD requests).

+[lifecycle-order]: ../lifecycle-components/0-overview.md#lifecycle-order